Psalms 63:1-65:13 Comments by Stephen Ricker

 * Psalm 65:1 "Praise awaits you, O God, in Zion; to you our vows will be fulfilled."

 * The title is "For the director of music.
 A psalm of David.
-A song.
+A song."

-* "psalm" -The original Hebrew word is "mizmor" which is always translated into English as "psalm".
+* "psalm" -The original Hebrew word is "mizmor" (a transliteration) which is always translated into English as "psalm".
 A psalm is meter which may or may not have melody.
 It could be a poem without melody.
 Most if not all psalms later had melody via vocal and/or instruments.
 However, no one can usually say for sure since psalms were written so long ago.
 Some titles indicate instruments were originally meant to be used.

 >What is sin?
 What is a transgression?
 What does it mean for God to forgive?
 How is that possible?